Pay Schedules

 Updating an active pay schedule

 You can update a pay schedule while it's active — no need to cancel and recreate it.
-Use the update order endpoints (POST upsert or PUT) and include the paySchedule fields you want to change.
+Use the Update or Create Order endpoint (POST upsert) or the Update Order endpoint (PUT) and include the paySchedule fields you want to change.
 For example, to change the recurring amount:

 {